dhrandy/RG35XX-dhrandy-ARCADE-Theme/README.md

 ![PXL_20230305_180527113](https://user-images.githubusercontent.com/6290176/222983926-bf8f2057-4fee-47ff-afa8-c09d446b3264.jpg)

 ## Installation - *This only works with Garlic OS
+1. Download this theme.
+To do that click on Code in the upper right corner and select Download Zip.
-1. Open your CFW folder on your main RG35XX sd card.
+2. Open your CFW folder on your main RG35XX sd card.
 (It's the same SD card that has your Garlic OS installation).
-2. Make a backup copy of your current skin folder.
+3. Make a backup copy of your current skin folder.
 If this theme doesn't work you can revert back.
-3. Copy the downloaded skin folder over the existing skin folder.
+4. Copy the downloaded skin folder over the existing skin folder.
-4. Enjoy your new theme and feel free to donate to my Patreon at www.patreon.com/dhrandy.
+5. Enjoy your new theme and feel free to donate to my Patreon at www.patreon.com/dhrandy.
 If you want a one time donation, signup for 1 month and cancel.

 If you have artwork for your games be sure to update the following in the settings.json (Edit with Notepad)